-Check your puppy's bottom area to ensure he's clean and that his bottom looks healthy.
-If necessary, use a cotton wool ball moistened with warm water to clean the area.
+Check your puppy's bottom area to make sure he's clean and that his bottom looks healthy.
+If necessary, use a cotton wool ball moistened with warm water to clean him.

 All dogs can suffer from impacted anal glands at some point which can be especially painful if infection occurs, however, a good healthy diet which produces firm stools will go a long way to keeping your dog's anal glands healthy.

-When grooming puppies, it's important to establish and maintain control.
-It's best to show your puppy who's boss; show him that you are the alpha dog (his 'pack leader').
+However, it's important to establish and maintain control right from the beginning.
+Show your puppy that you won't stand any 'nonsense' and that you are the alpha dog (his 'pack leader').

-Take things slowly and gently and praise him if he behaves, but give him 'time out' if he gets too anxious.
+Take things slowly and gently, and praise him if he behaves, but give him 'time out' if he gets too anxious.
 Grooming is supposed to be a relaxing and happy time for you both.

-And for future reference, this is how to groom an adult Cocker Spaniel - have fun!
+And for future reference, this is how to groom an adult Cocker Spaniel.